History of Belgium: Growth and poverty

 After the war, the government cancelled Belgium's debts.
 It was during this period that the well-known Belgian highways were built.
 In addition, both the economy and the average standard of living rose significantly.
 As noted by Robert Gildea, "Social and economic policy was designed to restore liberal capitalism tempered by social reform, as prepared for during the war.
 Trade unions were also involved in a price and wage policy to cut inflation and this, together with the Allied use of Antwerp as the main entry point for war supplies, produced the so-called Belgian miracle of high economic growth combined with high wages."
 According to one study, Belgian workers by 1961 earned wages "second only to those of the French in the Common Market area", and earned 40% more than their Dutch counterparts.
+The rising prosperity of the post-war years was demonstrated by the growth in household possession of a number of different consumer goods.
+In 1977, for example, 69.3% of households had a car, 75% a washing machine, 87% a vacuum cleaner, 79% a food processor, 92% a television, 51% a cassette recorder, 86% a transistor radio, and 72% a still camera, while in 1976 12% of households had a radio recorder, 60% a tape recorder, and 38% a record player.

-Despite postwar affluence, however, many Belgians continued to live in poverty.
+Despite post-war affluence, however, many Belgians continued to live in poverty.
 An organisation of several poverty action groups, known as the National Action for Security of Subsistence, claimed that more than 900,000 Belgians (about 10% of the population) lived in poverty in 1967, while in the early 1970s, a group of social scientists called the Working Group on Alternative Economics estimated that about 14.5% of the Belgian population lived in poverty.

 Because Flanders had been widely devastated during the war and had been largely agricultural since the Belgian uprising, it benefited most from the Marshall Plan.
 Its standing as an economically backward agricultural region meant that it obtained support from Belgium's membership of the European Union and its predecessors.
 At the same time, Wallonia experienced a slow relative decline as the products of its mines and mills came to be less in demand.
 The economic balance between the two parts of the country has remained less in favour of Wallonia than it was before 1939.